onthebusiness/harelang.org/content/tutorials/introduction.md

 <p class="alert"><strong>Notice</strong><br />
 See the <code>x += 1</code> operator there? <code>+=</code> is short for "add,
-then assign", and this expression adds 1 to x and then assigns the result to x;
-it is shorthand for <code>x = x + 1</code>.
+then assign".
+This expression adds 1 to x and assigns the result to x; it is shorthand for <code>x = x + 1</code>.
 </p>

-While loops only have a predicate, and have neither an initializer nor afterthought.
-The following loop is similar to the for loop in the previous
+"While" loops only have a predicate, and have neither an initializer nor afterthought.
+The following loop is similar to the "for" loop in the previous
 example:

 ```hare